worldofd2/TrialOfStrength/.github/README.md

 ## Features
 - [x] A Trial mode
   - [x] Rewards at the end of every wave.
-  - [ ] Curses and Affixes to add difficulty and increase rewards.
+  - [x] Curses and Affixes to add difficulty and increase rewards.
+  - [ ] Proper reward scaling for curses
 - [x] An Endless mode of increasing difficulty
   - [ ] Better rewards at the end based on how many waves you survived
   - [ ] Curses and Affixes to add difficulty and increase rewards.